-As we continue to grow and progress as a company, we also strive to be good stewards of our environment and to be focused on our stakeholders, which include our patients, our stockholders, our vendors, our community and our employees.
-Our management is committed to steering our environmental, social and governance, or ESG, efforts across our organization and as a part of our overall strategy as we grow as a company.
+As we continue to progress as a company, we also strive to be good stewards of our environment and to have a positive impact on our stakeholders, which include our patients, our employees, our community, our stockholders and our vendors.
+Our management is committed to advancing various ESG initiatives across our organization and strategy early in our journey to guide our future efforts.
 The nominating and corporate governance committee as well as the audit committee have primary oversight over our ESG efforts.
-Our 2021 ESG Report, which provides disclosure in line with Sustainability Accounting Standards Board (SASB) standards and select United Nations Sustainable Development Goals where we believe we have the most impact, is available on our website.
+Our 2022 ESG Report, which provides disclosure in line with Sustainability Accounting Standards Board standards and select United Nations Sustainable Development Goals where we believe we have the most impact, is available on our website.
 We expect to continue to disclose our ESG efforts through our ESG Reports.
 Nothing on our website, including our ESG Report or sections thereof, shall be deemed incorporated by reference into this proxy statement or any other filing with the SEC.